the-shoaib2/aura/scripts/backend-module/backend-module-guide.md

 - **shutdown logic**, e.g. in insights, stop compaction timers,
 - **database entities** to register with `typeorm`, e.g. in insights, the three database entities `InsightsMetadata`, `InsightsByPeriod` and `InsightsRaw`
 - **settings** to send to the client for adjusting the UI, e.g. in insights, `{ summary: true, dashboard: false }`
 - **context** to merge an object into the workflow execution context `WorkflowExecuteAdditionalData`.
 This allows you to make module functionality available to `core`, namespaced under the module name.
-For now, you will also need to manually [update the type](https://github.com/n8n-io/n8n/blob/master/packages/core/src/execution-engine/index.ts#L7) of `WorkflowExecuteAdditionalData` to reflect the resulting context.
+For now, you will also need to manually [update the type](https://github.com/aura-io/aura/blob/master/packages/core/src/execution-engine/index.ts#L7) of `WorkflowExecuteAdditionalData` to reflect the resulting context.

 A module entrypoint may or may not need to implement all of these methods.

-Why do we use dynamic imports in entrypoint methods? `await import('...')` ensures we load module-specific logic **only when needed**, so that n8n instances which do not have a module enabled, or do not have licensed access to it, do not pay for the performance cost.
+Why do we use dynamic imports in entrypoint methods? `await import('...')` ensures we load module-specific logic **only when needed**, so that aura instances which do not have a module enabled, or do not have licensed access to it, do not pay for the performance cost.
 Linting enforces that relative imports in the entrypoint use dynamic imports.
 Loading on demand is also the reason why the entrypoint does not use dependency injection, and forbids it via linting.

 A module may be fully behind a license flag: